mirror/dd-wrt/src/router/glib20/libglib/docs/reference/glib/gvariant-specification-1.0.rst

    This derivation corresponds to the signed 64-bit integer type.
 **t**
    This derivation corresponds to the unsigned 64-bit integer type.
+**h**
+   This derivation corresponds to the signed 32-bit integer type, representing a handle.
 **d**
    This derivation corresponds to the double precision floating point number type.
 **s**